-Saint Mary’s Square is a culturally and historically significant public space in the greater Chinatown community and within the heart of Downtown San Francisco.
-With mature trees, many benches and a small children’s playground it serves as a respite from the bustle of the street.
+The “Comfort Women” Monument at St. Mary’s Square is a culturally and historically significant public space in the greater Chinatown community and within the heart of Downtown San Francisco.
+With mature trees, many benches and a small children’s playground it serves as a nice area to relax and now learn about and remember these brave women.

 This new space is a dynamic open area that serves as an interface between the park and the newly renovated 500 Pine professional building.
 There is ample opportunity for active and leisure outdoor activities as well as quite contemplation and respite all situated within a grand view of the Financial District.